ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 questions:
 - "What is a development installation?"
 - "How can I test new or improved codes?"
-- "How can I incorporate new or improved codes to esmvaltool?"
+- "How can I incorporate new or improved codes to ESMValTool?"

 objectives:
 - "Execute a successful ESMValTool installation from the source code."
-- "Contribute to esmvaltool development."
+- "Contribute to ESMValTool development."

 keypoints:
 - "A development installation is needed if you want latest features or to incorporate your codes."